IT20298258/ITPM_Grp89/README.md

 # Clean Up Management
 This one is made by using MERN Stack technology.
-Store Maqnagement Full CRUD is include here.
+Clean Up Management Full CRUD is include here.